unclereeemus/ytmp/README.md

 	alt-n		play next song
 	alt-p		play prev song
-	ctrl-alt-m	set entry as mark (for 'm' option) ctrl-space	move entry to the selected position in a new fzf search
+	ctrl-alt-m	set entry as mark (for 'm' option) ctrl-space	move entry to the selected position in a new fzf window that will pop up alt-space	move the entry selected position in a new fzf window that will pop up to after current entry
+	alt-bspace	copy entry to the selected position in a new fzf window that will pop up

   --------------------------------------------------------
   nvim key bindings: